distributedci/dci-openshift-app-agent/roles/preflight/README.md

-# This role is to run preflight cert suite
+# Preflight cert suite Role

+Preflight is a commandline interface for validating if OpenShift operator bundles and containers meet minimum requirements for Red Hat OpenShift Certification.

+This role implements the preflight certification process as part of DCI Application Agent.

 ## Variables